| | How VAT Return boxes calculate |

 - Journal debits and credits posted to the VAT on purchases nominal code

-| | T3 | The total amount of VAT payable.
-If T1 exceeds T2, the difference appears here as VAT payable to Revenue. | | T4 | The total amount of VAT repayable.
-If T2 is greater than T1 the difference appears here and can reclaim from Revenue. | | E1 | The total value of the sale of goods to VAT registered EU customers, excluding VAT. | | E2 | The total value of purchases of goods from VAT registered EU suppliers, excluding VAT. | | ES1 | The total value of the sale of services to VAT registered EU customers, excluding VAT. | | ES2 | The total value of purchases of services from VAT registered EU suppliers, excluding VAT. | |
+NOTE: Zero-rated purchases of goods for resale will show here too. | | T3 | The total amount of VAT payable.
+If T1 exceeds T2, the difference appears here as VAT payable to ROS. | | T4 | The total amount of VAT repayable.
+If T2 is greater than T1, the difference and amount you can reclaim from ROS appears here. | | E1 | The total value of the sale of goods to VAT registered EU customers, excluding VAT. | | E2 | The total value of purchases of goods from VAT registered EU suppliers, excluding VAT. | | ES1 | The total value of the sale of services to VAT registered EU customers, excluding VAT. | | ES2 | The total value of purchases of services from VAT registered EU suppliers, excluding VAT. | |

 |